 How you do the actual pruning will depend partially on the bush in question and partially on your landscaping goals.
 Consequently, you should treat the following tips as general guidelines, to be modified on an as-needed basis:

-- Shearing is often the order of the day for needled evergreen shrubs.
-I have a yew bush, for example, which I shape and keep within certain dimensions by shearing it with a hedger.
+Shearing is often the order of the day for needled evergreen shrubs.
+Yew bushes, for example, you can shape and keep within certain dimensions by shearing it with a hedger.

-- Feel free to take off diseased (or outright dead) branches at any time, whether on a needled or on a broadleaf evergreen.
+Feel free to take off diseased (or outright dead) branches at any time, whether on a needled or a broadleaf evergreen.

 When it is the right time to prune (see above), trim off any branch rubbing against another.
 Likewise, remove any branch "sticking out like a sore thumb"; such branches mar the appearance of the plant.